jixunbo/LightMBN/README.md

 '--gamma', type=float, default=0.1,learning rate decay factor for step decay.

-'--warmup', type=str, default='none', learning rate warmup method, options: linear, constant, none.
+'--warmup', type=str, default='constant', learning rate warmup method, options: linear, constant.

+'--w_cosine_annealing', action='store_true', if raise, use warm up cosine annealing learning rate scheduler.

 '--pcb_different_lr', type=str, default='True', if 'True', use different lr only for PCB, if lr is 5e-3, then lr for classifier is 5e-3, lr for other part is 5e-4.